DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Related Work

 \subsection{Hand-Object Synthesis}

-Recent efforts in interaction synthesis have largely been driven by the surge of high-quality human-object interaction datasets \cite{GRAB, brahmbhatt2019contactdb, hampali2020ho3d, brahmbhatt2020contactpose, chao2021dexycb, kwon2021h2o, fan2023arctic, liu2022ho4d}.
-Some studies focus on generating coarse full-body object interactions \cite{zhang2022couch,wang2021scene,lee2023locomotionactionmanipulation, Hassan:SIG:2023, Dynamics_regulated}, such as carrying or moving around boxes.
-FLEX \cite{tendulkar2023flex} trains a hand and body pose prior and later optimizes the priors to achieve diverse, static full-body grasps.
+Recent efforts in interaction synthesis have largely been driven by the surge of high-quality human-object interaction datasets \cite{GRAB, brahmbhatt2019contactdb, hampali2020ho3d, brahmbhatt2020contactpose, chao2021dexycb, kwon2021h2o, fan2023arctic, liu2022ho4d, hasson19_obman, YangCVPR2022OakInk, zhan2024oakink2, wang2023dexgraspnet}.
+Some studies focus on generating coarse full-body object interactions \cite{zhang2022couch,wang2021scene,lee2023locomotionactionmanipulation, Hassan:SIG:2023, Dynamics_regulated}, such as carrying boxes.
+FLEX \cite{tendulkar2023flex} trains a hand and body pose prior and optimizes the priors to achieve diverse, static full-body grasps.
 GOAL \cite{GOAL} and SAGA \cite{SAGA} use CVAEs to generate approaching motions for full-body grasps, whereas TOHO \cite{li2024task} models both approaching and manipulation tasks via neural implicit representations.
-Similarly, \citet{braun2023physically} model the full range of motion, leveraging physics simulation and reinforcement learning.
-In contrast to these works, we focus on fine-grained hand-object interactions and generalization to unseen objects.
-Furthermore, we leverage language prompts as input to generate interaction sequences.
-Among methods that model full-body object interaction, closest to our work is IMoS \cite{IMoS}, a two-stage method to generate hand-object interactions on seen objects based on language commands.
-Starting from a grasping state, they first generate body motions and then optimize for object trajectories using a heuristics-based optimization to model hand-object interactions.
-By contrast, our model directly predicts the hand and object poses, models both approaching and manipulation phases, and generalizes to unseen objects.
+Similarly, \citet{braun2023physically} model the full range of motion, leveraging physics simulation and reinforcement learning (RL).
+In contrast, we focus on fine-grained HOI and generalization to unseen objects.
+Among methods that model full-body object interaction, closest to our work is IMoS \cite{IMoS}, a two-stage method to generate HOI on seen objects based on language prompts.
+Starting from a grasping state, they first generate body motions and then optimize for object trajectories using a heuristics-based optimization to model HOI.
+By contrast, our model directly predicts the hand and object poses, models both approaching and manipulation, and generalizes to unseen objects.